 Ticks are blood-sucking parasites that feed off of human and animal blood.
 Their feeding process can also spread microorganisms that cause disease from host to host.
 Deer ticks, also called blacklegged ticks, are among the smallest of the tick family with a size between 1–4 mm, while dog ticks are larger (up to 6 mm) and much easier to spot by their white markings on their backs.
 Like the name suggests, this type is commonly found in a dog’s fur.
 In addition to carrying many different viruses and bacteria, deer ticks can also spread Lyme Disease.

 What do ticks look like?

-Their colors span from black to brown to reddish brown, depending on the breed.
+Their colors span from black to brown to reddish brown, depending on the species.
 This coloring makes them easier to spot on light-colored pets.
 The most common types of ticks vary depending on where you live.
-In the United States, dog ticks and deer ticks are often mentioned the most.
+In the United States, dog ticks and deer ticks are mentioned most often.
 Dog ticks can have white markings on their backs.
 Deer ticks, on the other hand, have longer mouth parts and smoother backs.

 How long do ticks live?